-Prerequisite: completion of 10.0 units of university credit including CHYS 3314 and 3315, and admission to the Bachelor of Arts (Child and Youth Study)
+Prerequisite: completion of 10.0 units of university credit including CHYS 3314 and 3315, and admission to the Bachelor of Arts (Child and Youth Study).
+CHYS 3315 may be taken concurrently

 An overview of theory, research and practice related to the care of children, youth and families in health care settings, with particular emphasis on child life professional practice.
 Content related to assessment, intervention and professional responsibility will be emphasized.